reductstore/reductstore/docs/http-api/server-api.md

       {
-        "name": "string",         // name of the bucket "entry_count": "integer", // number of entries in the bucket "content_length": "integer",        // content_length of stored data in the bucket in bytes "oldest_record": "integer", // unix timestamp of oldest record in microseconds "latest_record": "integer"  // unix timestamp of latest record in microseconds
+        "name": "string",         // name of the bucket "entry_count": "integer", // number of entries in the bucket "size": "integer",        // size of stored data in the bucket in bytes "oldest_record": "integer", // unix timestamp of oldest record in microseconds "latest_record": "integer"  // unix timestamp of latest record in microseconds